Our team of physician and medical student editors had the pleasure of helping students craft the following medical school secondary essays.

 Application Status: Accepted |School of choice: Touro College of Osteopathic Medicine | Class of 2024

-2020 MD/MBA Graduate at the University of Virginia School of Medicine
+MS3 at The University of Chicago Pritzker School of Medicine

 MS2 at NYU School of Medicine